-You take the I-15 south past Lake Elsinore towards the Clinton-Keith Road exit.
-Turn right and follow this road, which becomes Tenaja Road.
-Then, follow Tenaja Road (there is a right turn you have to make to stay on the road or else you'll end up on Via Volcano if you miss it) until you meet a fork signposted Forest Service Road or Cleveland Forest Road or something like that (about 4 miles from the Tenaja Rd / Via Volcano fork).
+We then took the I-15 south past Lake Elsinore towards the Clinton-Keith Road exit.
+We then turned right and followed this road, which became Tenaja Road.
+Then, we followed Tenaja Road (there was a right turn we had to stay on the road or else we would have ended up on Via Volcano had we missed it) until we reached a fork signposted Forest Service Road or Cleveland Forest Road or something like that (about 4 miles from the Tenaja Rd / Via Volcano fork).

-Take the rather potholed and somewhat narrow and rough Forest Service Road (I understand it used to be all dirt, but is now somewhat paved with lots of sand pebbles) until you reach the well-used and pretty conspicuous car park for Tenaja Falls (in about 4.7 miles according to Mapquest).
+Next, we took the rather potholed and somewhat narrow and rough Forest Service Road (I understand it used to be all dirt, but was now somewhat paved with lots of sand pebbles) until we reached the well-used and pretty conspicuous car park for Tenaja Falls (in about 4.7 miles according to Mapquest).

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.

 Click below to see contributions from other visitors to this page...